classroomtechtools/synctree/README.md

 synctree.new('destination', 'students', '111', name="NoName", grade=6)
 ```

-This creates an object in the tree in both the source and the destination.
 This emulates a situation where a student has gone from grade 6 into grade 7, but the destination (a database, whatever) has not been updated with this information yet.
 The package does have a means to read in information from CSVs, databases, but for the sake of explanation these manual calls give us the gist.

 ```python
 synctree.show()